 Either write this down or leave the window open, as you will need this information to register.

-Next, using your laptop, naviage to http://go.illinois.edu/illinoisnetdevices and log in using your NetID and password.
+Next, using your laptop, navigate to http://go.illinois.edu/illinoisnetdevices and log in using your NetID and password.
 Click the “Manage Devices” button.

 Click the “Create” button to create a device account.